esilberw/raytracingproblem.github.io/README.md

 3. w is a finite words on Σ∗ which does not correspond to the encoding rules for any instances of the problem, and therefore does not represent a valid instance of the problem considered.

+### Turing Machine

+A Turing Machine is a 7-tuple (Q, Σ, Γ, δ, q0, qaccept, qreject)
+• Q is the finite set of control states.
+• Σ is the input alphabet not containing the blank symbol of the language.
+• Γ is the tape alphabet.
+• δ : Q × Γ → Q × Γ is the transition function.
+• q0 ∈ Q is the start state.
+• qaccept ∈ Q is the accepting state.
+• qreject ∈ Q is the rejecting state, where qaccept̸ = qreject

+A basic Turing Machine is therefore a machine with a tape which will contain the word w (the problem instance) to read, a reading head position and control states.
+The machine will move state depending on the input read by the tape head and the transition function which will determine the state to reach depending on the input.
+When a Turing Machine stops in a state qaccept, then the word w ∈ L, otherwise, the word w /∈ L. It is even sometimes possible for the Turing Machine to loop indefinitely on a word w.
+Consequently, a Turing Machine can reject a word w in two cases:
+1. If the terminal state is a qreject.
+2. When the Turing Machine loop on w and therefore that the Turing Machine does not stop on the input.
+In this case, the Turing Machine is called a Turing-Recognizable language.
+It is the equivalent of saying that the problem (≡ the language) is undecidable because we do not know how to find an algorithm that solves all the instances of the problem in a finite number of steps has there is a possibility of the machine infinitely looping.

 ### Ray Tracing

 As mentioned above, an instance of the problem can be reduced to a word on a given alphabet.
 In our case,